djcooke/compendium/pages/knowledge.md

 <div class="surfacePane" markdown="1">
 Note: these are called "Cairns" in PotD, "Beacons" in HoH, and "Pylons" in EO.
+PT uses "Pylon of Passage" and "Altar of Return".

 The number of enemies you must kill to activate the Cairns is random, with a range that varies depending on the floorset.
 The range for the Cairn of Passage